sl1453/sl1453.github.io/teaching.md

 ---
 layout: page
-title:
+title: Philosophy and Reflections
-subtitle: Teaching Philosophy and Student Reflections
+subtitle: Teach Like a Learner, Learn Like a Teacher
 ---

 I was blessed with the opportunity to gain intensive teaching experience during my Ph.D. program, teaching both lab sessions and delivering pre-lab lectures.
 I taught Genetics Lab and Biochemistry Lab, and even served as the director for the Biochemistry Lab for a semester.
 Here is my teaching philosophy.
 Following that, you’ll find thoughts from two of my students about their experiences in my biochemistry lab and pre-lab lectures.